hercychang/prep-step-1/part7-control_flow/loops.md

 # Loops

-Loops are the second fundamental control structure in Ruby. **Loops** instruct the interpreter to execute a section of code while a condition holds.
+Loops are the second fundamental control structure in Ruby. **Loops** instruct the interpreter to repeatedly execute a section of code while a condition holds.
 Loops are tremendously powerful: they allow one to execute a potentially infinite number of operations with a few lines of code.

 ## While Loops